Drifting Fields are not Conservative: Introduction

 \section{Introduction}

-Generative modeling via \emph{drifting}~\citep{deng_generative_2026} has recently attracted considerable attention for providing high quality samples, one-step inference, and a novel, unconventional training procedure, framed as fixed point iteration of generated samples.
-The approach formalizes training as repeatedly moving the samples $f_{\theta}(\varepsilon)$ toward the data distribution $p$ via a so-called ``drift field'' $\V$ and then updating parameters $\theta$ such that the generations $f_{\theta'}(\varepsilon)$ reproduce this movement.
-What is striking about this approach is that, unlike standard machine learning, no scalar loss plays a distinguished role in the training, which raises a natural question: is drifting implicitly optimizing a loss, and if so, what is the corresponding objective?
+Generative modeling via \emph{drifting}~\citep{deng_generative_2026} has recently attracted attention for providing high quality samples, one-step inference, and a novel training procedure, framed as fixed point iteration of generated samples.
+The approach formalizes training as repeatedly moving the samples~$f_{\theta}(\varepsilon)$ toward the data distribution $p$ via a so-called ``drift field''~$\V$ and then updating parameters~$\theta$ such that the generations~$f_{\theta'}(\varepsilon)$ reproduce this movement.
+Unlike most of machine learning, no scalar loss plays a distinguished role in the training.
+This raises a natural question: is drifting implicitly optimizing a scalar loss, and if so, what is the corresponding objective?

 To make our question more precise, consider the loss function employed in the drifting formalism for inducing the sample transport along the vector-valued drifting field $\V_{p,q_\theta}$: